keef1988/strep-genomes-2016/README.md

 1. a5 MiSeq (v20150522)
 (adapter trimming, quality filtering, error correction, contig and scaffold generation, and detection of misassembllies)
 2. FASTQC was used to manually verify QC
+3. Map scaffolds to a reference genome using ABACAS
+4. Fill in gaps using IMAGE

 # Evaluation:
 1. PhyloSift or BUSCO for completeness